DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 * on your windows machine go to your browser<br>
   in address bar put the ip of your server `192.168.1.8:5001` bam<br>

-Now you can setup new stuff from webgui, pasting compose and .env files.
+Now you can do stuff from webgui, pasting compose and .env files.

 # understanding what you just did

-* on a linux server a docker container is running, its a webserver and it is accessible for others on your network.<br>
+* On a linux server a docker container is running, its a webserver and it is accessible for others on your network.<br>
   Most of selfhosted stuff is just webserver with some database.
-* if this part is done that means that shit like hosting own netflix(jellyfin), or google drive/calendar/photos(nextcloud), or own password manager(vaultwarden) or own minecraft server(minecraft server) is just one `docker-compose.yml` away.
+* If this part is done that means that shit like hosting own netflix(jellyfin), or google drive/calendar/photos(nextcloud), or own password manager(vaultwarden) or own minecraft server(minecraft server) is just one `docker-compose.yml` away.

 # understanding what you did not get done

 * this shit is on your own local network, not accessible from the outside.
-  Cant call grandma and tell her to write `192.168.1.8` in to her browser to see your awesome nginx welcome running.
+  Cant call the grandma and tell her to write `192.168.1.8` in to her browser to see your awesome nginx welcome running.
   She tells you that the dumb fuck you are, you do not have public IP and ports forwarded.<br>